World News | Typhoon Haishen Unleashes Rain, Strong Winds in South Japan | LatestLY

 Several rivers on the main southwestern island of Kyushu were at risk of overflowing, officials said.

+News footage showed people in Kyushu starting to gather at gymnasiums, before winds gather momentum in the evening.
+Social distancing will be in place to guard against the coronavirus pandemic, officials said.

-The Japan Meteorological Agency said Typhoon Haishen, which means “sea god” in Chinese, was packing sustained winds of up to 180 kilometers (112 miles) per hour as it battered Okinawa and the southern Kyushu island of Amami Oshima early Sunday.
+The Japan Meteorological Agency said Typhoon Haishen, which means “sea god” in Chinese, was packing sustained winds of up to 162 kilometers (100 miles) per hour after battering Okinawa and the southern Kyushu island of Amami Oshima early Sunday.

 Alerts for strong winds, waves, high tides, rainfall and lightning were issued for Amami Oshima alongside evacuation orders.